marbl/MetagenomeScope/README.md

 ... where `graph.gfa` is a path to the assembly graph you want to visualize (see information below on supported graph filetypes).
-If you have an [AGP file](https://www.ncbi.nlm.nih.gov/genbank/genome_agp_specification/) that you would like to visualize on top of the graph, you can additionally specify this using the `-a`/`--agp` parameter of `mgsc`.

 This will start a server using Dash.
-Navigate to `localhost:8050` in a web browser to access the visualization.
+The port number of the server defaults to `8050`, so navigate to `localhost:8050` in a web browser to access the visualization.

-(If you want to use a different port number than `8050`, you can use the `-p`/`--port` parameter of `mgsc`.)
+(If you want to use a different port number -- for example, if you want to run multiple visualizations at the same time -- you can use the `-p`/`--port` parameter of `mgsc`.)

-## Supported assembly graph filetypes
+### Supported assembly graph filetypes

 <!-- TODO: I haven't tested miniasm, hifiasm(-meta), and MEGAHIT output graphs here;
 should do that to verify that their graphs work ok -->